The real deal on sit-ups 👇

 So try sit-ups if you want.
 Or do a different exercise if sit-ups don’t feel good.
 There’s definitely no shortage to choose from.

-If you want to work on your core without making your diastasis or prolapse symptoms worse, FIT for Women Plus is for you.
+If you want to work on your core without making your diastasis or prolapse symptoms worse, FIT Core Restore is for you.
 Get the mobility, core and pelvic floor progressions, and strength programming you need to help you enjoy lifting (and living) again without worrying about your abs or vag.

 If you want to take a deep dive on more core and pelvic floor topics, join my weekly Q&A email list.
 It may or may not also be the only place to snag a discount on programs.
 So run, don’t walk, to join.